-Table 3: Inadequate Physical Facilities in schools as a challenge to UPE challenge to inclusive education program in the area of study.
-This affirms with the findings from the report of Ministry of Education whereby it was revealed that the increase in the number of schools had not kept pace with the increase in the number of students hence posing a threat to little facilities available.
+Table 3 above shows the concerns of the respondents as to whether in adequate physical facilities in schools has been one of the challenges to Universal Primary Education in the area of study.
+Findings from the responses reveal that there is a problem of inadequate physical facilities in schools and that this has affected the performance of pupils hence a challenge to inclusive education program in the area of study.
+This affirms with the findings from the report of Ministry of Education whereby it was revealed that the increase in the number of schools had not kept pace with the increase in the number of students hence pausing a threat to little facilities available.
 (Ministry of Education and Sports 1999:11).